On-Line Discount Brokers 2006

 The section entitled Confirmation of Order Fulfillment Delivered refers to the notification process that a recent order was filled.
-An order fulfillment confirmation can appear on-line at a designated area on the brokers Web site, or it can arrive in your inbox as an E-mail message.
-Confirmations can also come in the form of a telephone call or be sent via regular mail.
+An order fulfillment confirmation can appear on-line at a designated area on the broker’s Web site, or it can arrive in your inbox via E-mail.
+Confirmations also come in the form of a telephone call or can be sent via regular mail.

 Immediate access to account information is a huge benefit of on-line trading.
 It is important for the broker to make this type of portfolio data available and easy to access.
 It allows investors to see how much cash is available to purchase new securities, as well as to view securities they currently own.

 In addition to reporting on the availability of cash balances and positions, this section of the comparison grid also indicates which on-line brokers provide a record of dividends received from your securities and a detailed ledger of your account transactions.
 Additionally, the comparison grid denotes the historical time period of the transaction ledger available on-line.
 The reference “since inception” refers to a transaction ledger showing all activity since the account was opened.
 All but one of the brokers surveyed, Online Brokerage Services, offer a historical record of transactions on-line—ranging from the past month of activity to all transactions since inception.